juanmanuel-tirado/pyspark-tutorial/README.md

 # pyspark-tutorial
-This is a collection of PySpark tutorials
+This repo constains a collection of PySpark tutorials.

+- PySpark MLlib